TwinDogFinancial/DNScrape.ts/README.md

-# Project Name
+# DNSScrape

-A brief description of your project, its purpose, and functionality.
+A CLI tool to scrape DNS records from a domain and save to a JSON file.

 ## Table of Contents